-When it comes to marketing, promotion and advertising are two terms that are often used interchangeably.
+When it comes to marketing, promotion and advertising are often used interchangeably.

-Advertising can be targeted to a specific audience based on demographics, interests, or behaviors, and can be measured through metrics such as click-through rates or conversions.
+Advertising can be targeted to a specific audience based on demographics, interests, or behaviours, and can be measured through metrics such as click-through rates or conversions.
+A good advertising campaign focuses on creativity, consistency, and clear messaging.
+The more appealing and relatable your ad is, the more likely it is to make a lasting impression.

-Promotions can include things like discounts, giveaways, contests, or loyalty programs.
+Promotions can include things like discounts, giveaways, contests, loyalty programs and special offers.

 The goal of promotion is to encourage customers to take a specific action, such as making a purchase or signing up for a service.